Lesona-Systems/source-2-reddit-bot/README.md

 In `secrets.ini` ['gmail']['email'], enter the email address from which you want to send the alert.

 ##### Gmail App Password
-Gmail has retired the "Use Less Secure Apps", meaning that in order to send emails from a Gmail account with two-factor authentication enabled, users must generate an app password.
+Gmail has retired the "Use Less Secure Apps".
+This means that that in order to send emails from a Gmail account with two-factor authentication enabled, users must generate an app password.

 These application passwords bypass two-factor authentication and cannot be retrieved once they are generated, so be sure to copy it once genereated.